ismms-himc/cytutils/README.md

 2. Upload one or multiple FCS files by clicking the `Browse...` button.
 ![cytof_qc_file_upload_success_screenshot_img][cytof_qc_file_upload_success_screenshot]

+3. Upon success, two things will happen:
+	-  A `QC Report Outputs` section will render in the middle third of the app screen.
+This will show the results that were exported.
-3. A `Gating Inspection` section will render on the lower half of the screen.
+	-  A `Gating Inspection` section will render on the lower half of the screen.
 	Select the file you would like to visualize gates for and click the `Generate Gating Visualization` button.

 4. If the gating visualization looks abnormal, click the `Flag Abnormal Gating` button.
 Note: This action can be undone by clicking `Undo Abnormal Gating Flag`.